 In the next stage, the transponder coil is produced using an automatic winding machine.
 The copper wire used is given a coating of low-melting point baked enamel in addition to the normal insulating paint.
 The winding tool is heated to the melting point of the baked enamel during the winding operation.
 The enamel melts during winding and hardens rapidly when the coil has been removed from the winding tool, causing the individual windings of the transponder coil to stick together.
 This guarantees the mechanical stability of the transponder coil during the following stages of assembly.
 See Figure 12.3.
+Immediately after the winding of the transponder coil, the coil connections are welded to the contact surface of the transponder module using a spot welding machine.
+The shape and size of the transponder coil are determined by the format of the finished transponder.

 Figure 12.2 Size comparison of a sawn die with a cereal grain.
-The size of a transponder chip varies between 1 mm and 15 mm depending upon its function (photo: HITAG® Multimode-Chip, reproduced by permission of Philips Electronics N.V.)
+The size of a transponder chip varies between 1 mm^2 and 15 mm^2 depending upon its function (photo: HITAG[®] Multimode-Chip, reproduced by permission of Philips Electronics N.V.)